bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 application execution in the MareNostrum 4 supercomputer.
 We show the execution of a matrix LU factorization for out-of-core sparse matrices implemented with COMPSs and using the Java programming language.
 In this algorithm, matrix ``A`` is both input and output of the workflow, since the factorization overwrites the original value of ``A``.
-In addition, we have used a 4x4 blocks hyper-matrix (i.e., the matrix is divided in 16 blocks, that contain 16 elements each) and, if a block is all 0s, the corresponding file will not be created in the file system (in the example, this happens for blocks ``A.0.3``, ``A.1.3``, ``A.3.0`` and ``A.3.1``).
+In addition, we have used a 4x4 blocks hyper-matrix (i.e. the matrix is divided in 16 blocks, that contain 16 elements each) and, if a block is all 0s, the corresponding file will not be created in the file system (in the example, this happens for blocks ``A.0.3``, ``A.1.3``, ``A.3.0`` and ``A.3.1``).